-Intent of Measures to provide suitable building design, construction and sufficient PPP Table / 9a space to ensure that radiant heat levels do not exceed critical rbr luble 0.00 limits for firefighters and other emergency services personnel Construction undertaking operations, includ ling supporting or evacuating occupants.
-Porformanco Critoria Accontable Solution Compliance renormance Chiena Compliance the proposed building can landscaping is in accordance withstand bush fire attack in the with Appendix 4; and fencing is Complies form of wind, embers, radiant constructed in accordance No BAL affecting the activity as heat and flame contact. with section 7.6. the site is greater than 50m from unmanaged grassland areas and greater than 100m from unmanaged forest or woodland areas.
-However, BAL 19 will be provided to all buildings to enhance resilience.
+Intent of Measures to provide suitable building design, construction and sufficient space to ensure that radiant heat levels do not exceed critical

+PBP Table 6.8a Construction Performance Criteria limits for firefighters and other undertaking operations, includ occupants.
+Acceptable Solution emergency services personnel ing supporting or evacuating Compliance the proposed building can withstand bush fire attack in the form of wind, embers, radiant heat and flame contact. landscaping is in accordance with Appendix 4; and fencing is constructed in accordance with section 7.6.
+NA No APZ required within the site.
+No BAL affecting the site as the site is greater than 50m from riparian areas and beyond the 30m buffer from the Category 3 vegetation.